IBM/keyprotect-go-client/dedicated/README.md

 ### v1.0.0 (2026-04-10)

 - Initial release
-- Support for KeyProtect SingleTenant CryptoUnit
+- Support for initializing KeyProtect Dedicated CryptoUnits
 - Pre-compiled binaries for all major platforms